PayBy/botim-money-docs/docs/1_General/integration-guide.md

 # Get Started

-This document provides an overview of the process to start accepting payments using PayBy.
+This document provides an overview of the process to start accepting payments using Botim Money Business.

 ## Learn About Botim Money Business Products